bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/controls/index.rst

    Geocoding tool

-There are no configurable properties for this tool.
+There are no configurable properties for this control.

 Query
 -----